kickitharder/Meade-LX200-Classic--ASCOM-Driver/README.md

 Notable Features
 ----------------

+•	Works with N.I.N.A. where other Meade LX200 Classic drivers may fail.

 •	Check connection with the telescope on the driver’s setup window

 •	Telescope model selection – the driver knows the telescope’s focal length, aperture area and aperture diameter.